 Nationally.
 Develop professional management capacity in all new 13 National Parks created in 2002; • Legislative enforcement • Development of a national strategy for the sustainable use of wildlife resources • Developing measures for the conservation of primates in forest concessions under sustainable management • Large scale information and education campaigns needed to inform citizens of the decline and endangered status of gorillas and attract their attention to the wildlife protection laws. • Further population surveys.

 Nationally.
-Increase law enforcement: Control hunting and bushmeat trade • International research on Ebola virus nationally and internationally • Further political commitment • Long term sustainable funding mechanisms • Capacity building • Improved information on gorillas populations size and distribution • Large scale information and education campaigns. • Improve conservation status of Mbaéré-Bodingué area, in Ngotto forest • A corridor connecting Mbaéré - Bodingué and Dzanga - Ndoki must be negotiated with logging companies
+Increase law enforcement: Control hunting and bushmeat trade • International research on Ebola virus nationally and internationally • Further political commitment • Long term sustainable funding mechanisms • Capacity building • Improved information on gorilla population size and distribution • Large-scale information and education campaigns. • Improve conservation status of Mbaéré-Bodingué area, in Ngotto forest • A corridor connecting Mbaéré - Bodingué and Dzanga - Ndoki must be negotiated with logging companies

 Nationally.
 Building capacity for environmental law enforcement in particular anti-poaching and logging regulation; • Improving relevant national and provincial legislation, including designation of protected areas. • Education and awareness development at governmental, nongovernmental organisation and community level throughout Cabinda, especially in and around the Mayombe forest; • Census of the Mayombe Forest in Cabinda to identify viable populations of gorillas and connectivity; • Effective law enforcement to halt commercial hunting (there is a strong ape bushmeat and pet-trade to the military and to illegal networks in Luanda and the neighboring countries, Republic of Congo and DRC).
 Wildlife protection laws are not sufficiently enforced either inside or outside PAs, and poaching, harvesting and settlements inside PAs all occur regularly.
 Wildlife products are sold openly in markets in Luanda and throughout the country. • Awareness campaign aiming at soldiers, police, resident communities, accompanied by measures to encourage and enable local people to achieve sustainable livelihoods; • Continued consultation process with resident communities; • Financial and technical support to the development of alternative sustainable livelihoods, and Human-Wildlife-Conflict mitigation; • In the long-term, support to eco-tourism development

 Nationally.
 If it is the policy of the Federal Government of Canada to end this section 87 exemption in 12 years, then go ahead and do it.
 We understand that you do in fact have that power.
-And, if this is the policy, we will leave the new National Chief, Mr. Fontaine, to deal with it.
+And, if this is the policy, we will leave the new National Chief, Xx.
+Xxxxxxxx, to deal with it.
 It is too big an issue for us.